mustafahalil/strict-json-manifesto/README.md

 We're tired of pretending it's more.
 We're tired of libraries that try to be everything to everyone.
 We're done with configuration hell, runtime surprises, and magic that breaks production.

+But most importantly: we're done with backwards compatibility that hides design flaws and flexibility that causes more bugs than it prevents.

 ---

 ## Table of Contents